nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Examples:
-* `task t/Prepare slides for studio d/Topic Environment Model by/2020-12-12`
+* `task t/Prepare studio slides d/Topic Lists by/2020-12-12` adds a Deadline with title "Prepare studio slides", description "Topic Lists" and date 2020-12-12 to the task list.
-* `task t/Collect robot d/At MakersLab by/2019-09-10`
+* `task t/Collect robot d/At MakersLab by/2019-09-10` adds a Deadline with title "Collect robot", description "At MakersLab" and date 2019-09-10 to the task list.

 Expected outcome: <br>
 ![AddingDeadline](images/AddingDeadline.png) <br>